 adb push app.apk /sdcard/app.apk adb shell pm install -r -d /sdcard/app.apk

-Once the command runs successfully, you can check the version of the app and you’ll find it has been downgraded.
+When the command has been completed successfully, you may check the app’s version to see if it has been downgraded.

 The security of your device requires frequent app upgrades, but not all updates may be compatible with your device.
 Your favorite software may see changes that lessen its intuitiveness and change how it feels overall.
 Downgrading to an earlier version of the software should always be an option if you find yourself in a position like this.
 You now have detailed instructions on how to downgrade any Android app available on the market thanks to this post.